IMSterling/adversarial/README.md

 - Professor Allan Moser
 - Dr. David Sterling

+## Note
+This repository will not be updated after 8/1/2020

 Thank you to all grant donors at Swarthmore College who make undergraduate research possible.